Introduction | Forms of Religious Belief | Arguments for the Existence of God | The Problem of Evil | Major Doctrines

 - This argument suggests that morality requires perfection of us, but we are not in fact perfect.
 However, although we cannot achieve moral perfection by our own strength, we can do so with God’s help, which implies the existence of God.
 The gap between our moral duties and what we are capable of doing therefore implies the existence of a God, as the only way to resolve this paradox.

 - Immanuel Kant, however, argues that “ought” implies “can”, so that if we have an obligation to do a thing then it logically follows that we are able to do it, and morality cannot require of us more than we are able to give.
 Or it can also be argued that morality is just a guide and does not actually require perfection of us, and that it is in fact acceptable to fall short of the moral standard.

 - The Kantian Moral Argument:

-- This argument, proposed by Immanuel Kant, presupposes that moral behaviour is rational and that we should have good reason to behave morally.
-Looking around the world, though, we see that in many cases immoral behaviour does profit more than moral behaviour, and that life is not fair.
-Kant therefore argued that moral behaviour will only be rational is there is more than just this life, if justice is administered in the next life.
+- This argument, proposed by Immanuel Kant, presupposes that moral behavior is rational and that we should have good reason to behave morally.
+Looking around the world, though, we see that in many cases immoral behavior does profit more than moral behavior, and that life is not fair.
+Kant therefore argued that moral behavior will only be rational is there is more than just this life, if justice is administered in the next life.

 - However, this does not fully answer why should it have to be God in particular that brings about the higher good, nor why something should necessarily have to be, just because we decide it both ought and can.